 History has been made at St. Edward’s University with the first students to receive their degree from the new doctoral program.
-Tom Sechrest, director of the Online Doctorate of Education of Leadership and Higher Education program, recently spoke with the Austin American Statesman about the structure of the program.
+Tom Sechrest, director of the Online Doctorate of Education in Leadership and Higher Education program, recently spoke with the Austin American-Statesman about the structure of the program.

 Catch Sechrest in the news:

 Explore the EdD program at St. Edward’s.

 The CAMP Expert: Sonia Briseno

 Sonia Briseno is paving the way for children of farmworkers who want to turn their dreams of a college education into a reality.
 Briseno, director for the College Assistance Migrant Program at St. Edward’s University, spoke with the Dallas Morning News about her team’s efforts to help CAMP students excel in higher education, regardless of their background.
 Growing up with an upbringing similar to her students, Briseno knows the value of an education and strives to make sure CAMP provides students with the tools needed to succeed academically, professionally and personally.
 CAMP at St. Edward’s celebrated its 50th anniversary in 2022 and is the longest continuous CAMP initiative in the nation.

 Catch Briseno in the news: